zonneplan/KiBot/README.md

 This will import all outputs and filters, but not variants or globals.
 Also note that imported globals has more precedence than the ones defined in the same file.

+### Doing YAML substitution or preprocessing

+Sometimes you could want to change values in the YAML depending on external stuff, or just want to be able to change something for each variant run.

+In this case you can use external tools to create various YAML files using a template, but you can also use KiBot's definitions.

+The definitions allows you to replace tags like `@VARIABLE@` by some specified value.
+These definitions can be specified at the command line using the `-E` option.
+As an example: `-E UNITS=millimeters` will replace all `@UNITS@` markers by `millimeters`.
+This is applied to all YAML files loaded, so this propagates to all the imported YAML files.

+You can use `-E` as many times as you need.

 ## Usage

 For a quick start just go to the project's dir and run: